 Within the Great Smoky Mountain National Park is Elkmont, Tennessee.
 This mountain town in the Little River Valley used to be a pioneer community and is now home to a campground and historic district.
 Two of the restored structures in the historic district provide an excellent venue for intimate weddings or elopements.

 This peaceful cabin in the mountains is situated perfectly for a small, romantic wedding.
-It features a 432 square-foot room with a gas fireplace plus four smaller rooms.
+It features a 432-square-foot room with a gas fireplace plus four smaller rooms.
 Spence Cabin provides enough space for 40 guests.
-There is no air conditioning or heating, but there are ceiling fans and a fireplace to keep the space comfortably heated.
-Renting the cabin for the day includes the use of folding chairs, four round tables, eight rectangular tables, and six rocking chairs.
-There are two restrooms in the cabin and parking available nearby.
+There is no air conditioning or heating, but ceiling fans and a fireplace keep the space comfortably heated.
+Renting the cabin for the day includes folding chairs, four round tables, eight rectangular tables, and six rocking chairs.
+There are two restrooms in the cabin, and parking is available nearby.

 Take a look at this elopement held at Spence Cabin.
-Really, really spectacular and memorable!
+Spectacular and memorable!

 The Appalachian Clubhouse was established in 1910 as a gathering spot for people who lived nearby in cabins and formed the Appalachian Club.
-It has been restored and is now available for rental on a daily basis.
-With a large meeting hall and large stone fireplaces at each end, the Clubhouse can accommodate a group of 96 people.
+It has been restored and is now available for rental daily.
+With a large meeting hall and stone fireplaces at each end, the Clubhouse can accommodate 96 people.
 Guests can enjoy the large covered porch with its row of rocking chairs.

-The indoor options of both the Appalachian Clubhouse and the Spence Cabin make Elkmont, Tennessee an excellent choice for a fall wedding or elopement.
+The indoor options of both the Appalachian Clubhouse and the Spence Cabin makes Elkmont, Tennessee, an excellent choice for a fall wedding or elopement.

 Fall Colors, Week by Week

-Fall colors in the Smokies flies by so quickly.
-Part of the charm of an October wedding in the Smoky Mountains is its transient beauty.
-For the moment that you are there, together with your loved one, you feel like you’re in a rare setting.
-You’ll never experience it quite the same, ever again.
-To keep the memories safe, hire a wedding photographer who knows this part of Elkmont.
-I have experience here, and I can capture your special, once-in-a-lifetime day with professional quality photographs that you’ll treasure forever.
+Fall colors in the Smokies fly by so quickly.
+Its transient beauty is part of the charm of an October wedding in the Smoky Mountains.
+The moment you are there, together with your loved one, you feel like you’re in a rare setting.
+You’ll never experience it quite the same ever again.
+Hire a wedding photographer who knows this part of Elkmont to keep the memories safe.
+I have experience here, and I can capture your special, once-in-a-lifetime day with professional-quality photographs that you’ll treasure forever.

 First Week of October (1st-8th)